hasura/ddn-docs/README.md

 21 July, we'll disable direct commits to `main` and require PRs.
 On this date we'll begin reshaping and cleaning up existing content; if there's more that needs to be added after that date, you'll have to open a PR.

-**NB: PLEASE, before committing, run test the build and ensure your changes don't break the site.**
+**NB: PLEASE, before committing, test the build and ensure your changes don't break the site.**

 You can test by running: